Books Set in Asia: Southern Countries

 Book Summary

-In this split timeline mystery, you’ll travel to Bangkok and experience Thailand in both the early 70s and present day.
+In this split timeline mystery, you’ll travel to Bangkok and experience Thailand in both the early 70s and the present day.
 Reclusive artist Laura is watching her mom slide into dementia when a stranger contacts her.
 He claims to be her brother, who disappeared 40 years earlier.

 Despite warnings from her sister that the call is a scam, Laura visits Bangkok in search of the truth.